ccbrown/wasm-go-playground/README.md

-# go-web-gc
+# wasm-go-playground

 This is the Go compiler ("gc") compiled for WASM, running in your browser!
 It can be used to run a simple playground, à la [play.golang.org](https://play.golang.org/) entirely in your browser!

-You can try it out here: https://ccbrown.github.io/go-web-gc
+You can try it out here: https://ccbrown.github.io/wasm-go-playground

 #### ⚠️ Important ⚠️